PhD University of Maryland, College ParkMLS Indiana University, BloomingtonBA Purdue University, West Lafayette

 History & Criticism

-Dr. Fliotsos' research is primarily in theatre pedagogy, women directors, and 20th century Broadway Theatre.
+In recognition of her scholarly activity, Dr. Fliotsos has been named a University Faculty Scholar for 2013-2018.
+Her research is primarily in theatre pedagogy, women directors, and 20th century Broadway Theatre.
 Her books include Teaching Theatre Today (Palgrave Macmillan 2004, 2nd ed.
 2009), American Women Stage Directors of the Twentieth Century (U of IL 2008), and Interpreting the Play Script: Contemplation and Analysis (Palgrave Macmillan 2011).
-She is currently editing a new book, International Women Stage Directors.
-Dr. Fliotsos has published essays in Women in American Musical Theatre, Broadway: An Encyclopedia of Theater and American Culture, Theatre Topics, The Journal of American Culture, American Theatre, and Research in Drama Education.
-In 2006 she won the George Whately Award for best article in Studies in Popular Culture.
+She is co-editor of a new book, International Women Stage Directors (U of IL 2013),which examines women's directing careers in twenty-four countries.
+Dr. Fliotsos has published essays in Women in American Musical Theatre, Broadway: An Encyclopedia of Theater and American Culture, Theatre Topics, The Journal of American Culture, Studies in Popular Culture, American Theatre, and Research in Drama Education.
 To see her website chronicling 20th century Broadway theatre, click here.

 In addition to her scholarly endeavors, Dr. Fliotsos enjoys directing, performing, and creating theatre.
 She has two awards (for direction and play script) from the Kennedy Center American College Theatre Festival for her work on Oedipus!
-A New Musical Comedy, which was published by Baker's Plays and produced in New York.
+A New Musical Comedy, which is published by Samuel French.
 Her directing credits at Purdue Theatre include Living Out, Psycho Beach Party, Anton in Show Business, and several workshop productions.
-She is the recipient of the 2011 College of Liberal Arts Fellowship with the Center for Creative Endeavor, for which she is creating a documentary about Amelia Earhart based on the archives at Purdue Libraries.
+With the support of the Center for Creative Endeavor, she created a documentary, Amelia Earhart: Person and Persona, based on the archives at Purdue Libraries.
+She is currently the director of the EnCORE Interactive Theatre at Purdue.